 When you add an expense or an income to Toshl, you can choose to which account should this entry go.
 Expenses will be deducted from your balance, incomes will of course be added.
 Balances on accounts are “all time” meaning that they will always show the current balance, no matter which time span you have chosen to display.

-– When you withdraw cash at an ATM, add this as a transaction from your bank account (or credit card) to your cash account.
+– When you withdraw cash at an ATM, add this as a transfer from your bank account (or credit card) to your cash account.

 2. Check your categories and tags